 In the beginning, it might be easier to have meetings or calls around this.
 You can go over how the roadmap works and what kind of feedback the product team would like.

 Having everyone in the same “room” talking about it will hopefully ease any tension.
 Real time discussions also allow for any questions anyone might have.

-From there, you can set up other ways of having a discussion about product, a Slack channel for example.
+From there, you can set up other ways of having a discussion about product.

 Diversity is the key to product strength